-As expats settling in New Zealand will soon discover, mass public transport is neither very well developed nor widespread.
-While most cities do have some sort of public transport system, it is usually limited to buses.
+As expats living in New Zealand will soon discover, mass public transportation is neither very well developed nor widespread.
+While most cities do have some sort of public transportation system, it is usually limited to buses.

-Only Auckland and Wellington have suburban rail systems, making life at least a bit easier for people who do not own a car.
+Only Auckland and Wellington have suburban rail systems, making life at least a bit easier for people living in New Zealand who do not own a car.
 Bicycles are also a popular way of getting around for Kiwis and expats alike.

 Planes and Trains

-If calculated per capita, New Zealand is the world’s leading country in air traffic.
 There are frequent flights connecting the different parts of the country, and taking a plane to reach other domestic destinations is a common part of life.
-Apart from flying, travelling the country is mostly done by bus.
+Apart from flying, traveling the country is mostly done by bus.

 There are some train connections as well, although these are picturesque routes intended for visitors wanting to see the country’s natural highlights, rather than a regular means of transportation for those actually living in New Zealand.
 Between the two major islands, there are regular ferry connections, transporting both passengers and cars.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.